 While the titles may sound similar, the CPO and the Head of Product have distinct roles.

-On the other hand, the Head of Product is typically focused on a specific product or service, working closely with product managers and teams to execute the product roadmap.
+The Head of Product is typically focuses on a specific product or service, working closely with product managers and teams to execute the product roadmap.

 While the average salary of a Chief Product Officer can vary depending on the size and industry of the company, it's safe to say that it is a high-ranking, well-compensated role.